andrastantos/silicon/docs/internals.md

  - `Input` and `Output` can be created without any types, as in `cnt` in our example
  - `Select` is a binary encoded mux.
 For our purposes, if `set` is 0, it'll output `cnt+1`, otherwise `val`.

-What is the data-type `Select` though?
+What is the data-type of the output of `Select` though?
 Well, it must be the type of... the common type of `cnt+1` and `val`.
 A common type is something that can represent all values from - in this case - `cnt+1` and `val`.
 On the one hand, `val` is easy: it's an 8-bit unsigned integer.
 But what is `cnt+1` or `cnt` for that matter?
 It's the output type of `Reg`, which is presumably the same is its input type.
 This input type is the output type of `Select`, which is - as we've said before - the common type of `cnt+1` and `val`.
 We have a loop here, and the type-propagation algorithm will get stuck.

 To help it out, we can do the following: